Who Creates Jobs?

-As many countries around the world struggle to grow their economies after the recent economic downturn, it is a good time to ask the question, “Where do jobs come from?”
+As many countries around the world struggle to recover their economies in the midst of a pandemic, it is a good time to ask the question, “Where do jobs come from?”
 Or, asked in a different way, “Who creates jobs?”
 As is often the case, the answer depends on who you ask.

 A common answer from politicians is that businesses create jobs, which is the reason to provide tax breaks to corporations, and at times to the wealthy people who own them.
 The thinking is that if businesses create jobs and we allow the owners to keep more of their income that they will, in turn, create more jobs.
 Even more jobs would be created if the owners started new businesses with their earnings, but this is not always the case.